 |Sing these songs in Anishinaabe and look well on them as you use them.

 Note: For music educators, transcriptions have been created of songs where appropriate to aid you in learning them.
+Many of the scores were made possible through a grant from the National Endowment for the Arts.
 The notated music should not be used as the primary material for teaching in the classroom as these songs come from aural/oral tradition.
 In the places where a choral arrangement has been added, those scores may be copied for your ensemble with all copyright information included and proper credit given in your concert programs.
 We love to know that the pieces are being performed.
 Sing them well.